MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 * We propose extending `CoreWebView2` and `CoreWebView2Frame` to include
 the `FrameId` property.
-This property represents the unique identifier of the frame running in this webview or webview frame.
+This property represents the unique identifier of the frame running in this WebView2 or WebView2Frame.

-* We propose extending `CoreWebView2FrameInfo` to include `FrameId` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with `FrameID` in `CoreWebView2` and `CoreWebView2Frame`. `ParentFrameInfo` supports to retrive a frame's direct parent, corresponding parent frame in the first level and corresponding main frame.
+* We propose extending `CoreWebView2FrameInfo` to include `FrameId` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with `FrameID` in `CoreWebView2` and `CoreWebView2Frame`. `ParentFrameInfo` supports to retrive a frame's direct parent, ancestor first level frame and ancestor main frame.
 This also can be used to build the architecture of the frame tree with represent by `FrameInfo`.

 # Examples
 C++